2020 Jordanian general election: Conduct

-Polls opened at 07:00, and were supposed to close at 19:00.
+Polls opened at 07:00 and were supposed to close at 19:00.
 However the closing was extended by two hours, with the voting window totalling 14 hours.
 The Independent Elections Commission has denied that the time extension was due to low turnout.

-More than 4.5 million Jordanians were eligible to vote in 23 constituencies.
-But only 1.38 million people, or 29.9 percent, voted – down from 36 percent turnout in 2016.

 Results

-According to Washington Post, "wealthy business executives and tribal independents dominated, while strong, reform-oriented members of parliament lost their seats.
+According to the Washington Post, "wealthy business executives and tribal independents dominated, while strong, reform-oriented members of parliament lost their seats.
 Broader-based coalitions fared poorly.
 Less than 10 percent of the 130 members of the next parliament will be from political parties.
 The most influential opposition party, the IAF, lost almost half of its seats.
 No women were elected beyond the 15-seat quota allotted them, though five had done so in the last election.
 Only 15 percent of those elected are under 40".
-A total of 1,387,698 votes have been cast, corresponding to a turnout of 29.88%.
+A total of 1,387,711 votes have been cast, corresponding to a turnout of 30%, down from 36% in 2016.